thingsdb/ThingsDocs/v0/content/data-types/str/split.md

 Argument | Type | Description
 -------- | ---- | -----------
-separator | str (optional) | The string used to split the original string.
-If omitted, white-space will be used as separator. limit | int (optional) | Split at most `limit` times.
+separator | str/regex (optional) | The string used to split the original string.
+If omitted, white-space will be used as separator.
+Instead of a string, a regular expression may be used as well, see [regular expression](#regular-expression). limit | int (optional) | Split at most `limit` times.
 If this value is negative, splitting starts from the end of the string.
 If omitted, no *limit* is used.

+### Regular expression

+If separator is a [regular expression](../../regex) with capturing parentheses, then each time separator matches, the results of the capturing parentheses are added into the output list.

 ### Return value